Javadoc Online Tutorials

 }

-For methods there is (1) a short, concise, one line description to explain what the item does.
-This is followed by (2) a longer description that may span multiple paragraphs.
-The details can be explained in full here.
-This section is optional.
-Lastly, there is (3) a tag section to list the accepted input arguments and return values of the method.
-Note that all of the Javadoc is treated as HTML so the multiple paragraph sections are separated by a "<p>" paragraph break tag.
+Documentation comments for methods usually contain a short, concise, one line description to explain what the item does, followed by a longer description, and lastly a tag section that lists accepted input arguments and return values of the method.
+The Javadoc is treated as HTML, so a "<p>" paragraph break tag can be used to denote multiple paragraphs.

 /**